Find-Linea/.github/profile/README.md

 ---

 ## How does it work

+### EFROGS:
-- EFROGS: Users receive an EFROG NFT once they catch a rare frog across different levels.
+- Users receive an EFROG NFT once they catch a rare frog across different levels.
 Users can also earn it through the Spinning Wheel.

+### $CROAK:
-- $CROAK: We deployed our own token on Linea Sepolia Network called tCROAK, which demonstrate how $CROAK can be used on the mainnet.
+- We deployed our own token on Linea Sepolia Network called tCROAK, which demonstrates how $CROAK can be used on the mainnet.
 The token supply is set to 2_015_000_000.
 It serves as the in-game currency.
 Users can use it for Spinning the wheel for 20 tCROAKS and earn 20 by completing the levels.

+### Value to the consumers
-- Value to the consumers: The game is challenging and the aesthetic UI makes it very relaxing for the users.
-The game also aims to promote $CROAK usage.
+- The game is challenging and the aesthetic UI makes it very relaxing for the users.
+The game also aims to promote $CROAK usage in the Linea gaming ecosystem.

 ---